Ship24 Order Tracking for n8n

 Introduction

 Ship24 Shipment Tracking for n8n allows you to automate shipment tracker creation, monitoring, and delivery updates directly inside your n8n workflows using the Ship24 API.
-By connecting Ship24 with services such as Google Sheets, databases, CRMs, ecommerce platforms, or internal systems, you can automatically create trackers, retrieve shipment events, and synchronize delivery data across your automation workflows.
+The integration includes two nodes: the Ship24 action node for creating and querying trackers, and the Ship24 Trigger node for receiving live tracking events via webhooks.

+By connecting Ship24 with services such as Google Sheets, databases, CRMs, ecommerce platforms, or internal systems, you can automatically create trackers, retrieve shipment events, react to real-time delivery updates, and synchronize tracking data across your automation workflows.
 The Ship24 n8n community node is designed for automation workflows that process multiple shipments, handle bulk tracking operations, and integrate shipment visibility into operational systems.
 The node supports full n8n multi-item processing, allowing large shipment lists to be handled efficiently while maintaining structured results and resilient error handling.

 In this article